jamescambodi/GhostMLP_GAT/README.md

 1. **Dataset Preparation**
    - **Raw Dataset**:
      The dataset with partial single-view Point Cloud Data (PCDs) was generated from the benchmark dataset **ModelNet40** using Pointview-GCN.
-Please download the dataset and follow these steps:
+Please download the dataset from this link and follow these steps:
-     - Create a directory named `single_view_modelnet`.
+     - Unzip the folder `modelnetdata` and rename it: `single_view_modelnet`.
      - Place the dataset under your project folder’s `data` directory.
    - **Feature Extracted Dataset**:
      - Features extracted using PointNet++ are stored in `data/modelnet_trained_feature`.